dougeby/IntuneDocs/InTuneDocs/DeployUse/mac-os-x-policy-settings-in-microsoft-intune.md

 > [!IMPORTANT]
-> When a Mac OS X device is in Sleep mode, policies and profiles cannot be delivered or inventoried.
-As a result, the Intune console might temporarily display the status **Policy settings in error** until the next time the device wakes from Sleep mode.
+> When a Mac OS X device is in sleep mode, policies and profiles cannot be delivered or inventoried.
+As a result, the Intune console might temporarily display the status **Policy settings in error** until the next time the device wakes from sleep mode.

 ### See also
 [Manage settings and features on your devices with Microsoft Intune policies](manage-settings-and-features-on-your-devices-with-microsoft-intune-policies.md)